indeedeng/iwf/README.md

 * [API schema](https://github.com/indeedeng/iwf-idl)

 # What & Why

+### If you are familar with [Cadence](https://github.com/uber/cadence)/[Temporal](https://github.com/temporalio/temporal)
 * See [Slide deck](https://docs.google.com/presentation/d/1CpsroSf6NeVce_XyUhFTkd9bLHN8UHRtM9NavPCMhj8/edit#slide=id.gfe2f455492_0_56) for what problems it is solving
 * See [Design doc](https://docs.google.com/document/d/1BpJuHf67ibaOWmN_uWw_pbrBVyb6U1PILXyzohxA5Ms/edit) for how it works

+## If you are not
+* Check out this [doc](https://docs.google.com/document/d/1zyCKvy4S2l7XBVJzZuS65OIsqV9CRPPYJY3OBbuWrPE) to understand some history

+iWF is a application platform that provides you a comprehensive tooling:
+* WorkflowAsCode for highly flexibile/customizable business logic
+* Parallel execution of multiple threads of business
+* Intermidiate states stored as "QueryAttributes" and can be retrived by APIs
+* Receiving data from external system by Signal
+* Searchable attributes that can be used for flexible searching, even full text searching, backed by ElasticSearch
+* Durable timer, and cron job scheduling
+* Reset workflow to let you recover the workflows from bad states easily
+* ...
+* Basically with iWF, you mostly don't need any database, messageQueue or even ElasticSearch to build your applications

 ## How to build & run
 * Run `make bins` to build the binary `iwf-server`